ethanwicker/ethanwicker.github.io/_posts/2024-02-09-designing-machine-learning-systems-001.md

 ---
 layout: post
 title: "10 takeaways from Designing Machine Learning Systems"
-subtitle: Semi-supervision, active learning, the hashing trick and more
+subtitle: "Semi-supervision, active learning, the hashing trick and more"
 comments: false
 ---